elastic/apm-nodejs-http-client/README.md

   bytes)
 - `truncateStringsAt` - The maximum size in bytes for strings.
   String values above this length will be truncated (default: `1024` bytes)
-- `truncateQueriesAt` - The maximum size in bytes for queries.
+- `truncateQueriesAt` - The maximum size in bytes for database queries.
   Lines above this length will be truncated (default: `1000` bytes)

 Debug options: